Technobliterator/restapi/README.md

 How to run the app:

 1. Clone the app from Github or download the .ZIP file.
-2. In a terminal, CD into the directory where the app "codechallenge" is located.
+2. In a terminal, CD into the directory where the app "restapi" is located.
 3. Run "python manage.py runserver", and the code will be run locally.
 This will display a link to the URL where you can see the app!